wongwill86/air-tasks/README.md

     ```
     *Warning 1: if nothing runs, make sure all tests pass first*

-    *Warning 2: you may need to restart if you rename/move files*
+    *Warning 2: you may need to restart if you rename/move files, especially possible if these are plugin modules*

 ## How to Deploy
 ### Local